 Location: This is located in Eastern England near Bedford.

-You’ll find yourself kayaking through rural stretches of this river, that takes several hours to paddle through.
-The river is fast flowing and goes one way from Kempston to Great Barford.
+You’ll find yourself kayaking through rural stretches of this river, that take several hours to paddle through.
+The river is fast-flowing and goes one way from Kempston to Great Barford.

 9. River Medina Isle of Wight Trail